-Until the last decade, the contributions of African-American soldiers in World War II barely registered in America’s collective memory of that war.
+Until the 21st century, the contributions of African-American soldiers in World War II barely registered in America’s collective memory of that war.

 The “tan soldiers,” as the black press affectionately called them, were also for the most part left out of the triumphant narrative of America’s “Greatest Generation.”
 In order to tell their story of helping defeat Nazi Germany in my 2010 book, “Breath of Freedom,” I had to conduct research in more than 40 different archives in the U.S. and Germany.

 When a German TV production company, together with Smithsonian TV, turned that book into a documentary, the filmmakers searched U.S. media and military archives for two years for footage of black GIs in the final push into Germany and during the occupation of post-war Germany.

 They watched hundreds of hours of film and discovered less than 10 minutes of footage.
 This despite the fact that among the 16 million U.S. soldiers who fought in World War II, there were about one million African-American soldiers.

 They fought in the Pacific, and they were part of the victorious army that liberated Europe from Nazi rule.
 Black soldiers were also part of the U.S. Army of occupation in Germany after the war.
 Still serving in strictly segregated units, they were sent to democratize the Germans and expunge all forms of racism.

 It was that experience that convinced many of these veterans to continue their struggle for equality when they returned home to the U.S. They were to become the foot soldiers of the civil rights movement – a movement that changed the face of our nation and inspired millions of repressed people across the globe.